Fine Arts Exchange

 Merryman Performing Arts Center

-The Merryman Performing Arts Center in Keanrey presents the Scott D. and Rochelle Morris Matinees to 4,000 Kearney area students for free each year.
+The Merryman Performing Arts Center in Kearney presents the Scott D. and Rochelle Morris Matinees to 4,000 Kearney area students for free each year.
 Morris Matinees present Arts and Culture experiences of theater, music, and dance for a diverse educational experience.

 For more information, contact: